aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 have strong gaps, the tool may show preliminary threshold suggestions instead of failing.
 Change a recommended threshold only after confirming that the higher-ratio files are the expected camera failure, then rerun calibration;
-the tool never changes detection thresholds automatically.
+the tool never changes detection thresholds during analysis.
+An administrator may save the recommended subset from the preliminary result after reviewing it.

 **The report time differs from UTC**